BigJmining/Axe_Girl/README.md

-#Axe Girl
+# Axe Girl
-A fun scrolling game or fighting skeletons
+A fun scrolling game of fighting skeletons.

+Using Pygame and parallaxing background effects with animation to AxeGirl and the skeletons.